zekroTJA/dgrs/README.md

 # dgrs  [![](https://godoc.org/github.com/zekrotja/dgrs?status.svg)](https://pkg.go.dev/github.com/zekrotja/dgrs)

 > This projects is in a very early state of development, so please use with caution.
 Most endpoints are currently not unit-tested and the general API may change during development.
+See the [ToDo](#todo) section to take a look into things that must be done until release.

 DiscordGo Redis State - or for short: dgrs *(pronounced: `daggers`)* - is a custom state manager for [DiscordGo](https://github.com/bwmarrin/discordgo) which uses a Redis Instance to store and sync state.